-ENGL U245: Professional Writing or ENGL U25 standing English Grammar (if not taken abov

-SPAN U309: Advanced Spanish Language

-SPAN U399: Internship

-Two of the following:

-Any two upper division Spanish courses 300-level or higher not counted previously 6
+ENGL U245: Professional Writing or ENGL U25 standing English Grammar (if not taken above SPAN U309: Advanced Spanish Language SPAN U399: Internship Two of the following: Any two upper division Spanish courses 300-level or higher not counted previously 6

-0

-Total Hours Required 18 1 Up to 6 hours of General Education (<300 level) may be used to satisfy require 2 Minimum grade of C is required for all coursework.
+Total Hours Required 18 1 Up to 6 hours of General Education (<300 level) may be used to satisfy required 2 Minimum grade of C is required for all coursework.
 3 A minimum of 12 hours of upper-division coursework is required.
-4 SPANU311, U312, and other upper division Spanish courses require SPANU20 5 Classes counted for the Spanish major cannot count toward the minor in Sp.
-Interpretina 02 as a prerequisite.
+4 SPAN U311, U312, and other upper division Spanish courses require SPAN U20 5 Classes counted for the Spanish major cannot count toward the minor in Sp.
+Interpreting 02 as a prerequisite.